muhammadshaban89/RHCE-Servers/FreeIPA/README.md

 ----

 Identity Management is the system and processes used to manage:
-- Who a user is
+- Who a user is?
-- What they are allowed to access
+- What they are allowed to access?
-- How they authenticate
+- How they authenticate?
-- **How their identity is tracked across systems.
+- How their identity is tracked across systems.

 **In short:**